hyosung11/Launch-School/journal.md

    * Overall, feeling tired and lower energy lately.
 I haven't played soccer this week because of my hamstring, so not getting enough exercise.

 10:00 Practiced 'Calculate Cat Age' exercise.
 It took around 20 minutes.
 Taking a short break and then coming back for the next exercise.
 I need more calamine lotion on my legs and arms.

+10:23 Practiced 'Remove Last Char' exercise.
+I understand `String.prototype.substring()`.

+10:32 Now I can just laugh when I encounter something that I don't know how to do in programming and then let the anxiety wash away before trying some shit.